johndonneUZH/assignments/SoCo_HS24-group_66-a1/README.md

   - The library re is imported to be able to run tests even if the pattern is not 100% exact.
 For example: "Bea" would run all the tests with "beach".

 **parse_arguments()**
   - This function parses command-line arguments to determine if a specific test pattern is provided by the user.
 If a pattern is provided, the value is saved and will be then sent to the function run_tests()
   - When python -h is called, a description of how to use the command line is shown to help the users who are not familiar with the usage.
   - The pattern is then stripped and turned into a string so it can be easily worked with.
   - Example of how to use the command line: python test_script.py --select Beach

+---

+## General Remarks
+### Project Structure
+- While setting up the repository on GitLab, we discovered the option to mirror a repository from GitHub.
+Since we were already familiar with GitHub, we chose to leverage that experience and instead focus on building a basic CI/CD pipeline.
+This approach allowed us to simulate a typical coding workflow in a professional environment.
+As a result, both our GitHub and GitLab usernames are visible in this repository.
+- Our workflow follows these steps:
+1. Pull the latest changes from the main branch locally.
+2. Create a new branch to work on a feature or task.
+3. Commit the changes to the feature branch.
+4. Submit a merge request to integrate the feature into the main branch.
+5. Peer review: Another team member reviews the merge request, providing feedback if necessary (with the option to approve or reject).
+6. Merge and deploy: Once approved, the feature is merged and successfully integrated.

+## AI Integration
+- We leveraged GitHub Copilot's autocomplete feature to generate detailed code comments.
+This allowed us to maintain clear, comprehensive documentation within the codebase while streamlining our development process.